 A primary concern for any outdoor art exhibit is the unpredictability of wind.
 Wind load refers to any pressures or forces exerted on a structure by wind.

 Calculating maximum wind load is critical to ensure sculptures, signage, exhibit booths and other elements absorb wind forces safely and efficiently.
-For multimedia exhibition design, damage to video screens and electronic components can be costly.
+For multimedia exhibition design, damage to LED video screens and electronic components can be costly.
 For fine art, damage to one-of-a-kind art pieces can be irreplaceable.
 In all cases, public safety is a top priority.

 An exhibition design company must be experienced in calculating wind load and fabricating art installations that will be structurally sound and secure in any conditions.